Marco-Congedo/PosDefManifold.jl/docs/src/MainModule.md

 set to `global` the field found in Atom under `Settings(or Preferences)/julia-client/Settings/Julia Options/Number of Threads`.

+In Windows, set the desired number of threads in the settings of the julia-client Juno package.

-See this [post](https://discourse.julialang.org/t/issue-number-of-threads/14593), this [post](https://discourse.julialang.org/t/customize-number-of-threads-interactively/11574/2) and julia
+See for example this [post](https://discourse.julialang.org/t/issue-number-of-threads/14593), this [post](https://discourse.julialang.org/t/customize-number-of-threads-interactively/11574/2) and julia
 [doc on threads](https://docs.julialang.org/en/v1/manual/parallel-computing/#Multi-Threading-(Experimental)-1).

 Notice that **PosDefManifold** features many multi-threaded functions and these